-Big spike in positive Omicron cases moves NZ closer to Phase 2
+810 new cases: Big Omicron spike moves NZ closer to Phase 2

 Phase 2 marks a significant shift in the Omicron response, moving to minimising and slowing further spread and looking after vulnerable populations rather than the "stamp it out" approach of Phase 1.

-It includes greater use of rapid antigen testing (RATS), shorter isolation times, and "self-service" for lower risk positive cases - meaning people will take care of themselves rather than get intensive support from public health.
+It includes greater use of rapid antigen testing (RATs), shorter isolation times, and "self-service" for lower risk positive cases - meaning people will take care of themselves rather than get intensive support from public health.

-RATS could be used for symptomatic people or close contacts.
+RATs could be used for symptomatic people or close contacts.
 And "test to return" will be introduced for critical workers who are close contacts - meaning they can go back to work with a negative RAT test rather than isolate.

 Isolation times for positive cases would drop from 14 days to 10 days for positive cases, and from 10 days to 7 days for contacts.

-The ministry said today there were 7 million RATS in the country.
+The ministry said today there were 7 million RATs in the country.

 O'Neale said the rise in Covid cases today was in line with modelling.